DamonOehlman/campjs-sydjs-roadtrip/README.md

 ### Intermediate Rally Points

 Depending on how easy it is for folks to get to Campbelltown, it might be possible to have a few other secondary rally points that drivers can do a pickup from.
 For instance, it would be easy for me to do a pickup from [Sutherland Station](http://www.sydneytrains.info/stations/station_details?stationId=84) if that was an easy place for a few people to get to.
 If there is a similar location for you, and you are keen to join on the roadtrip feel free to do a PR and add your location to the [locations.geojson](locations.geojson) file.

+## I want in!

+If you want in on this, then the following criteria are required / desirable:

+1. Be willing to pitch in on the driving (given the vehicle owner's insurance permits this).
+If you don't have a license, then let us know when you get in touch.
+If most people are able to drive it will be a complete non-issue.

+2. Help cover the cost of fuel.
+Unfortunately, we still require horrible fossil fuels to power these beasts to be willing to help cover petrol costs.
+I'll do some calcs to provide an indicative figure of what is helpful given distance, etc closer to the time.

+3. Be able to cope with the drive.
+It's a pretty long drive and while I'm sure the first 5 hours will go super fast bagging out jQuery or alternative target, you'll require some stamina to enjoy the trip.

+With the right attitude this will be awesome, and most likely heaps more fun than flying.
+So if you are keen, register your interest at DamonOehlman/campjs-v-sydjs-roadtrip#1

+## Questions

+Feel free to open an issue with any questions you have.